Hours & regulations

 Pets, hunting, fishing, biking, motorized vehicles, horseback riding, alcohol, drugs, weapons, camping, campfires, and all collecting.

 Remain on marked trails.
-The wildlife of Eagle Marsh need our habitats to survive--please do not trample them.
+The wildlife of our preserves need our habitats to survive--please do not trample them.
 Stay away from indicated hazards and use caution near ditches or when stewardship activities are underway.
-Contact Little River Wetlands Project at 260-478-2515 if you wish to bring children’s groups to the preserve, conduct studies, or if you see any problems.

 Field Trips for Classes/Groups